GrannyProgramming/trello-leetcoing75-scheduler/README.md

 ## Customization 🎨

 The Trello LeetCoding75 Scheduler is designed to be flexible and customizable according to your needs.
-If you'd like to tailor the challenges, scheduling, or any other aspect, here's how you can get started:
+Here's how you can adjust the settings to match your preferences:

+### 1. Modifying the Problem Sets 🧩

+The problem sets are organized into various categories like "Arrays and Strings", "Two Pointers", "Sliding Window", and so on.
+Each problem has a title and an associated difficulty.

+To adjust the problems:
+- Open the provided JSON file.
-1. **Modify Challenges**: The `topics` dictionary in `leetcode_trello_manager.py` contains all the challenges categorized by topics.
-You can add, remove, or modify challenges as needed.
+- Under the desired category, you can add, remove, or modify problems as you see fit.
-2. **Adjust Scheduling**: The function `generate_all_due_dates` determines the due dates for challenges.
-Modify this if you'd like to change the scheduling logic.
-3. **Trello Board Customization**: The board name, lists, and other configurations are defined within the script.
-Adjust these constants and functions to customize the Trello board's appearance and structure.

-Remember to thoroughly test your changes locally before deploying them to ensure the scheduler's smooth operation.
+- Ensure each problem has a "title" and a "difficulty" key.

+### 2. Adjusting Trello Settings ⚙️

+The settings for interacting with Trello are contained within the `settings.ini` file.
+Here's how you can modify them:

+- **Week Settings**: The `[WEEK]` section contains the details about the workweek.
+Adjust `START_DAY`, `END_DAY`, and `WORKDAYS` according to your work schedule.
+- **Labels**: The `[LABELS]` section defines the default colors for various difficulty levels or problem statuses.
+Modify the `DEFAULT_COLORS` setting to add or change label colors.
+- **Problems Per Day**: Under the `[PROBLEMS]` section, you can set the `PROBLEMS_PER_DAY` to determine how many problems you want to tackle each day.

 ## Contribution 🤝